 Basic concepts for outstanding productivity

-Extrapolate this to the team level, and you can see how effective (team) communication makes or breaks a project.
-Miscommunication, a blunt email, a misunderstood direction can add unnecessary hours to a project.
+Extrapolate this to the team level; you can see how effective (team) communication makes or breaks a project.
+Miscommunication, a blunt email, or a misunderstood direction can add unnecessary hours to a project.
 If you’re interested to read more about effective communication, here are a few articles: